Skip to content

 Timer lives inside the task zero context switch

-The start timer button is in the task detail panel and in List view.
-There is no separate time-tracking app to open, no browser extension to install, no tool to switch between.
-The friction of starting a timer is one click from where the work already is.
+The start-timer button is in the task detail panel and in List view.
+No separate app, no extension to install, starting a timer is one click from the work.

 One active timer enforced no double-counting